Mnubi/API/README.md

 # API

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10. by Rodger Philip Kamau

 ## Development server

+The app will run automatically on every browser of all devices.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding